 What size sleeper is best for most guests?

-Full works for most solo adults; queen is better for couples if the room and doorway allow.
+Full works well for most solo adults.
+Queen is better for couples if the room and doorway can handle it, especially when you want a more usable sleeper.

 Is a futon-style sofa bed comfortable enough?